-Star Citizen is an upcoming massively multiplayer online First Person Universe video game for Microsoft Windows developed by Chris Roberts' company Cloud Imperium Games and Foundry 42, and planned to be published by Roberts Space Industries.
+Star Citizen is an upcoming massively multiplayer online First Person Universe video game for Microsoft Windows developed by Chris Roberts' company Cloud Imperium, and is planned to be published by Roberts Space Industries.
 The development started in late 2012, currently in development across four studios in the United States and Europe, and there is no official release date as of 2017.

 The development includes a single-player campaign titled Squadron 42.

 Star Citizen is in open development by the development team across 5 studios, CIG Austin and CIG Los Angeles in the USA, Foundry 42 Manchester and Foundry 42 Derby in the UK, and Foundry 42 Frankfurt in Germany.
 The team regularly share updates, behind the scenes videos and developer commentary, and also made early builds of the game available, so that the backers can test and provide feedback while it is in development.

 Prior to the release of Alpha 3.0.0, the development team utilizes the traditional Waterfall methodology for each build.
 Game builds are deployed when it's feature complete which results in moving deadlines, particularly the eight months gap between Alpha 2.6.3 and 3.0.0.
 After the release of Alpha 3.0.0, the development shifts to Agile to speed up the development time.
 Game builds are scheduled to be released quarterly, and features will be moved between builds if necessary.

 Its development is 100% funded by a record-breaking crowdfunding campaign.
 It is the largest crowd funded project and game in the world (recognized by Guinness World Records in 2015), with more than $142 million raised.
 Non-development related content such as behind-the-scenes shows, digital publications are funded by subscription revenue from the subscribers.